 Requirements for an Emergency Custody Order

-Prior to issuing the emergency custody order, the court will conduct a full and formal hearing, during which all parties will have a chance to be heard.
-When filing for a petition requesting for this type of order, it is important that you provide specific examples of the abuse or threats of abuse.
+Before issuing the emergency custody order, the court will conduct a full and formal hearing, during which all parties can be heard.
+When filing for a petition requesting for this type of order, you must provide specific examples of the abuse or threats of abuse.
 This can include:

 - Police reports or arrest records of the other parent

-- Records of prior convictions of the other parent that are relevant
+- Records of relevant prior convictions of the other parent

 - Child Protection Services records